 All Service Properties, except for the resource id, are always carried in a HTTPS message body.
 The access-token is always carried as part of HTTP Headers.
 Except for the service creation request (where the id is not present), the resource id shall be present in the URL of all requests that relate to a specific service.

-In the table 5-1, the following assertions are made:
+In the Table 5.3-1, the following assertions are made:

 - Table header: C stands for Create Service Procedure, G is for Get Service Procedure, U is for Update Service Procedure and T is for Terminate Service Procedure.
 "I", and "O" respectively denote "request" (going Into the BM-SC), and response (going Out of the BM-SC).